vesteny77/alice-maze/README.md

 We are going to include the following **data structures**:

 1. We will use List to implement the queue used for BFS.
 The enqueue() is equivalent to append() and the dequeue() is equivalent to pop(0).
 2. Each grid in the maze is represented by an object Grid containing 10 fields: role(string) that has exactly 3 options - ”goal”, ”starting point”, or “normal”, color(string) that represents the color of the arrow, and eight direction fields(boolean) - if the grid contains arrows in these directions, the corresponding fields will be true and the rest are false.
 3. The maze is an object that includes the starting point(tuple), a nested list storing all Grids, the width, and the height.
 The length of the list is height and the length of each inner list is width.
 4. In the ”BFS tree”, each node is an object with fields: coordinate(tuple), step size(integer), and children(a list of nodes).

+*(Project taken from a problem set in CSC263, a course on data structure and algorithms)*